These gluten free chocolate thumbprint cookies have a soft, brownie-like texture and rich chocolate flavor. Perfect for any cookie plate!

 Melted chocolate, for drizzling (optional)

-First, make the cookies.
 Preheat your oven to 325°F. Line a large rimmed baking sheet with unbleached parchment paper and set it aside.

-Make the caramel filling.
+While the cookies are baking, make the (optional) caramel filling.
 In a small, heavy-bottom saucepan, place the granulated sugar, cream of tartar and water, and mix to combine well.
 Place the saucepan over medium-low heat, and cook until the mixture is beginning to turn amber in color (to ensure that you do not burn the sugar, clip a candy thermometer to the side of the saucepan and remove it from the heat when the sugar mixture reaches 300°F).
 Remove the pan from the heat and, whisking constantly, slowly add the cream.
 The mixture will bubble fiercely.
 Keep stirring until the mixture stops bubbling and is smooth.
 Add the butter and salt, and whisk to combine well.
 Pour the caramel into a separate heat-safe bowl or jar, and allow to cool while you make the cookies.
 It will thicken as it cools.